Anna Wishart: Medical marijuana

-Medical marijuana is one of Wishart's key issues that she focuses on.
-She leads and supports the initiative to legalize medical marijuana in Nebraska, and is open to future legalization of recreational marijuana in the state as well.
+Medical marijuana is one of the key issues that Wishart focused on.
+She led and supported the initiative to legalize medical marijuana in Nebraska, and is open to future legalization of recreational marijuana in the state as well.

 Abortion

-Wishart struggles with the idea of abortion, but she believes that it should be the woman's decision to make about her own body.
+Wishart has stated that she struggles with the idea of abortion, but she believes that it should be the woman's decision to make about her own body.
 She cites this in part because of her involvement as a foster parent.

 LGBT+ discrimination

-She is in favor of legislation that will protect LGBT workers from being discriminated against in the workplace, saying "I don't think anybody should be fired based solely on who they love".
+Wishart was in favor of legislation to protect LGBT workers from being discriminated against in the workplace, saying "I don't think anybody should be fired based solely on who they love".